craigbsch/CS-320-Team-Z/README.md

 ## Roadmap

 Our first major goal is to get this into basic running shape, namely having user accounts, web scraping for the menu and basic nutritional fact tracking.

-Other features we have discussed adding if we have the time:

-Menu Display,

-Additional nutritional goal tracking,

-Meal suggestions,

-User reviews on meals,
+This includes implementing functionalities such as:

+- Account creation
+- Login/Logout
+- User Profile management: Allowing users to manage account information such as name, password, meal plan preferences, and dietary restrictions
+- Menu Display: Implementing a display of menus from dining halls, with options to filter by meal type, allergens, and preferences
+- Meal tracking: Allowing users to select meals they have consumed from various menus and log them into their daily intake
+- Goal tracking: Allowing users to track goals for basic calorie consumption and hydration, based on logged meals

+Once we have implemented these features, we will focus more on enhancing user experience by adding features such as:

+- Meal suggestions: personalized meal suggestions based on users' nutritional goals, preferences, and dining hall offerings
+- Additional nutritional goal tracking: Allowing users to track more than just basic calorie consumption and hydration, such as tracking macros and specific nutrient intake
+- Enhanced Data Visualization: Improving visualization of user progress over time, including weight and calorie consumption trends, through interactive graphs and charts
+- User reviews on meals: Allowing users to leave reviews and ratings for meals they have consumed, as well as providing direct feedback to other users and UMass Dining

 ## Contributing

-This is a school project so contributions outside the team will not be accepted
+This is a school project so contributions outside the team will not be accepted.
+However, we appreciate feedback and suggestions for improvement from stakeholders and users.

 ## Team
 Team members: